nielstron/btrees/README.md

-# A Verified Imperative Implementation of B-trees
+# A Verified Imperative Implementation of B-Trees

-This repository contains all definitions, lemmas and proofs related to the Bachelors Thesis "A Verified Imperative Implementation of B-trees" by Niels Mündler.
+This repository contains all definitions, lemmas and proofs related to the Bachelors Thesis "A Verified Imperative Implementation of B-Trees" by Niels Mündler.

 For a detailed description of the project, [see the thesis](https://github.com/nielstron/btrees-thesis).